PutraWijayaa/PutraWijayaa/README.md

 <h3 align="center">Hi 👋!
 My name is ...?....</h3>
 <br>
-<p align="center">and 'm a passionate student at Nusa Mandiri University, exploring the world of technology and coding.</p>
+<p align="center">and 'm a passionate ..?.., exploring the world of technology and coding.</p>

 ##